ngys9919/bells-test-3/README.md

 U = Update: update existing information in the database
 D = Delete: remove existing information from the database

-Using ArrayList to store our database
+Using List/ArrayList to store our database:

-- ArrayList<Employee>: represents the entire staff database\
+- List<Employee>: represents the entire staff database\
 Employee abstract class: represents the parent of staff employees\
 FullTimeEmployee class: represents the child of full-time employees\
 PartTimeEmployee class: represents the child of part-time employees

-- ArrayList<Contractor>: represents the contractor database\
+- List<Contractor>: represents the contractor database\
 Contractor class: represents the contract workers